ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

 1 directory, 8 files
 {% highlight %}

-After succesfull ran of compile command `Application.class` should be produced.
+After successful ran of compile command `Application.class` should be produced.

 ## Build native image

-Command to build native image is very similar to compiling java file, it require only java class and `-cp` paramter in case if we used external dependencies.
+Command to build native image is very similar to compiling java file, it requires only java class and `-cp` parameter in case if we use external dependencies which we do.

 {% highlight shell %}
 native-image -cp ".:libs/*" -H:Name=json_path  Application
 {% highlight %}

 `-H:Name` is used just to give a name to produced executable.
-But running above command will fail with following message
+But running above command will fail with the following message

 {% highlight shell %}
 Warning: Aborting stand-alone image build. com.oracle.svm.hosted.substitute.DeletedElementException: Unsupported method java.lang.ClassLoader.defineClass(String, byte[], int, int) is reachable: The declaring class of this element has been substituted, but this element is not present in the substitution class